stepaks675/succinctstage2/README.md

 5) go to the bids section (do not visit leaderboard)
 6) slowly scroll through all your bids
-7) once you finished - expected stars is calculated
+7) once you finished - expected stars value is calculated and shown in the right bottom corner